-3.3 EU INITATIVES
+3.3 EU initiatives

 One of the main challenges for the EU is to deal with the impact of the ongoing global shift of economic weight towards developing and emerging countries.
+The response, as envisioned in the Europe 2020 Strategy, lies in enhancing the EU's capacity to remain competitive.
+Knowledge and innovation become indispensable as building blocks of Europe's stance in a global marketplace.

-Within the EU, a degree of harmonisation has been achieved for trade marks and designs through measures such as Directive 2008/95/EC of the European Parliament and of the Council of 22 October 2008 to approximate the laws of the Member States relating to trade marks, and Council Regulation (EC) No 40/94 of 20 December 1993 on the European Union trade mark.
+Within the EU, a degree of harmonisation has been achieved for trade marks and designs through measures such as Directive 2008/95/EC of the European Parliament and of the Council of 22 October 2008 to approximate the laws of the Member States relating to trade marks and Council Regulation (EC) No 40/94 of 20 December 1993 on the Community Trade Mark.
 However, the speed, consistency, simplicity and accessibility of the registration procedures, as well as the level of convergence in how offices handle these procedures has been far from perfect.
 Delays, complexity and unnecessary differences of practice between the various trade mark and design registration systems in Europe can become obstacles to innovation and creativity and jeopardise achievement of the Europe 2020 strategy.

 This risk is particularly high for SMEs, which do not have many resources to dedicate to IP protection and the enforcement of their IP rights.
-An OECD study4 has shown that regulatory costs per employee can be five times higher for small companies than for larger firms.
+An OECD study6 has shown that regulatory costs per employee, can be five times higher for small companies than for larger firms.
 SMEs present great potential for economic growth in Europe.
 Hence, to enable European SMEs to innovate, there was an urgent need to improve framework conditions by further reducing the administrative burdens, by creating reliable, easy-to-use, electronic tools to simplify, speed up and improve accessibility to the services offered by IP offices, and by converging practice and procedures among the various offices as far as possible.

 In the EU, the legislator has responded to these changes with a series of proposals designed to strengthen and modernise the European IP system.
-The unitary patent is expected to come into effect during the next few years.
-In 2014, the European Commission proposed a new directive to harmonise aspects of trade secret legislation among the Member States.
-More recently, the Commission, as stated in the Single Market Strategy, has published proposals for a digital single market across the EU, and the creation of new IP rights, such as non-agricultural geographical indications, is being considered.
+The Unitary Patent is foreseen to come into effect during the next few years.
+In 2014 the European Commission proposed a new directive to harmonise aspects of trade secret legislation among the Member States.
+More recently, the Commission, as stated in the Internal Market Strategy, has published proposals for a digital single market across the EU, and the creation of new IP rights, such as non-agricultural Geographical Indications, is being considered,.